keanetay624/gds-assignment/README.md

 - [ ] Better UX When Uploading Large CSV Files
 - [ ] UI Localization
+- [ ] Testing of Api endpoints with Rest Assured
+- [ ] Testing of frontend with Selenium
 <p align="right">(<a href="#readme-top">back to top</a>)</p>